-The Group holds financial instruments that are not quoted on active markets and investment in subsidiaries.
+The Group and the Company hold financial instruments that are not quoted on active markets and the Company holds investment in subsidiaries.
 Determining whether the investments in subsidiaries are impaired requires estimate of the value in use of the investments.
 In considering the value in use, the directors have considered the most recent available audited accounts and actual results achieved.
 Where impairment indications are indentified, the directors have considered future cash flow projections.
 The actual results could, however, differ from the estimates.
 Changes in assumptions could affect the reported value of the investment.

-At 30 June 2021, the directors have concluded that none of the investments in subsidiaries are impaired.

-With respect to the unquoted investments, the directors have considered the unaudited net asset value of the investee companies at 30 June 2021 for the fair value estimation.
-The directors consider these net asset value to be reasonable estimate and appropriate."
+At 30 June 2022, the directors have concluded that none of the investments in subsidiaries are impaired.
+With respect to the unquoted investments, the directors have considered the unaudited net asset value of the investee companies at 30 June 2022 for the fair value estimation.
+The directors consider these net asset value to be reasonable estimate and appropriate.